POM: Prescription only medicine

 Aspirin and other Non-Steroidal Anti-Inflammatory Drugs: Piroxicam, like other non-steroidal anti-inflammatory drugs decreases platelet aggregation and prolongs bleeding time.
 This effect should be kept in mind when bleeding times are determined.

-As with other NSAIDs, the use of piroxicam together with acetylsalicylic acid or concomitant use with other NSAIDs, including other piroxicam formulations, must be avoided, since data are inadequate to show that combinations produce greater improvement that that achieved with piroxicam alone; moreover, the potential for adverse reactions is enhanced (see section 4.4).
+As with other NSAIDs, the use of piroxicam together with acetylsalicylic acid or concomitant use with other NSAIDs, including other piroxicam formulations, must be avoided, since data are inadequate to show that combinations produce greater improvement than that achieved with piroxicam alone; moreover, the potential for adverse reactions is enhanced (see section 4.4).
 Human studies have shown that concomitant use of piroxicam and acetylsalicylic acid reduces the plasma piroxicam concentration to about 80% of the usual value.

 Cardiac glycosides: NSAIDs may exacerbate cardiac failure, reduce GFR and increase plasma glycoside levels.